Bittu121/Bittu121/README.md

 ## About

-I have experience building and maintaining scalable web applications using the MERN stack.
+Full-stack engineer specializing in building **scalable, production-grade web applications** using the MERN stack.

-My work includes developing RESTful APIs and creating responsive, user-friendly interfaces to solve real-world problems in production environments.
+Experienced in designing **end-to-end systems** — from performant frontend architectures to robust backend services — with a focus on clean code, maintainability, and real-world usability.

+Strong problem-solving foundation with Data Structures & Algorithms, and growing expertise in **system design and scalable architectures**.

 ---